 Asbestos Lung Cancer

-Lung cancer forms in the cells of the lung itself, while malignant mesothelioma forms in the linings around certain organs.
-Pleural mesothelioma develops in the pleura, which is the lining of the lungs.
+Lung cancer forms in the cells of the lung itself, while malignant mesothelioma forms in the lining around certain organs.
+Pleural mesothelioma develops in the lining of the lungs, known as the pleura.

-Some epidemiology studies have estimated that asbestos-related lung cancer causes twice as many deaths per year as mesothelioma does.
-Although the incidence of lung cancer overall is much higher than that of mesothelioma, it’s often difficult to be certain about the cause of particular lung cancer cases because there are other factors that increase risk for lung cancer.
+Some epidemiology studies have estimated that asbestos-related lung cancer causes twice as many deaths per year as mesothelioma, but it’s often difficult to determine the cause of particular lung cancer cases since other factors besides asbestos exposure increase risk for this disease.

 Asbestos exposure can also lead to other asbestos-related diseases, such as asbestosis.
 This is a lung disease in which the presence of asbestos fibers leads to scarring throughout the lung, which eventually interferes with its function and makes breathing difficult.
 Although asbestosis is not a type of cancer, it’s an indication that a patient had significant asbestos exposure and is at risk for asbestos-related cancers.